ElektraInitiative/PermaplanT/doc/decisions/backend_programming_language.md

 ## Problem

 When selecting a backend programming language, a major issue is the range of options available, each with its own strengths and capabilities.
 This makes it challenging to determine the best language for a particular project or application.
-Factors to consider include performance, scalability, security, and the availability of developers and support.

 ## Constraints

 - The language and its ecosystem must be free software.
 - The language must be performant.
 - The code must be easily maintainable.
-- scalability
+- Scalability
-- security
+- Security
-- availability of developers and support
+- Availability of developers and support

 ## Assumptions